HoldTheWorld/todo-react/README.md

 # todo-react
 Start server from folder 'back' with command npm start.
-Start front from folder 'front' with commant yarn start .
+Start front from folder 'front' with command yarn start .